Bug report #17851

 Concerning the issue, i have no opinion as i'm less a Qgis-linux user.

-#3 Updated by Patrick Dunford about 2 years ago
+#3 Updated by Patrick Dunford over 5 years ago

 My testing leads me to conclude this is application specific rather than a particular desktop environment for Linux.